-Dr. Mark D. Happel is the Supervisor of the Data Science and Machine Learning Section in the Air and Missile Defense Sector (AMDS) of the Johns Hopkins University Applied Physics Laboratory (JHU/APL), where he performs signal processing and software engineering research and development projects.
-His recent projects have focused on statistical pattern recognition, time series analyses, and the development of image processing simulation systems.
-In addition, he has designed and conducted cognitive neuro-science experiments using functional magnetic resonance imaging (fMRI).
+Dr. Mark D. Happel is the Supervisor of the Data Science and Machine Learning Section in the Air and Missile Defense Sector (AMDS) of the Johns Hopkins University Applied Physics Laboratory (JHU/APL), where he performs machine learning, statistical pattern recognition, and signal processing research and development tasks.
+His recent projects have focused on pattern classification in time series data, distributed reinforcement learning, and infrared video processing.

 He is currently an instructor in the JHU Engineering for Professionals (EP) Program.
-Prior to this, he held an appointment as an Associate Professorial Lecturer in Computer Science at the George Washington University, where he taught both graduate-level and undergraduate-level Computer Science courses for ten years.
+Prior to this, he held an appointment as an Associate Professorial Lecturer in Computer Science at the George Washington University, where he taught both graduate-level and undergraduate-level artificial intelligence and machine learning courses for ten years.

 Dr. Happel earned a B.S.E.E. degree in Electrical Engineering from the U.S. Naval Academy in Annapolis, Maryland; an M.S.E. degree in Electrical Engineering from the University of Central Florida in Orlando, Florida; and a D.Sc. degree in Computer Science from the George Washington University in Washington, DC.